 These clever tights help to alleviate the stresses and strains that running puts on the legs.
 Thigh mapping supports the knee joint whilst calf mapping reduces muscle oscillation, improving recovery and limiting soreness after your workout.
 The high-tech breathable fabric also gives you UPF50+ protection and features reflective logos for visibility when it's not so bright out.

 If you're one of many runners who experiences knee pain, you might want to take a look at these recovery-boosting calf guards.
 They support the patellar tendon, without restricting movement, thanks to an ergonomic tab.
 The fibre has a micro-massaging effect that is triggered by every movement, helping your legs to stay fresh.

 Innovative running shoes

 Manufacturers are still mining the make-up of the running shoe for new ways to handle the pressures and stresses running has on the ligaments, joints, and bones.
 From lace-less models to see-through soles, the running shoe continues to be re-examined and reinvented.
 If anything, the famous self-lacing sneakers predicted by 1980s blockbusters are starting to look a little dated.

-A travel power charger capable of charging most USB powered devices such as your phone, GPS or music devices while your out on a long run.
+A travel power charger capable of charging most USB powered devices such as your phone, GPS or music devices while you're out on a long run.

-The Ultimate Performance™ Elastic Laces combine an incredibly tough elastic bungee cord with a spring-loaded lock giving firm, secure and comfortable fit to your shoes.
+The dhb Elastic Lock Laces combine an incredibly tough elastic bungee cord with a spring-loaded lock giving a firm, secure and comfortable fit to your shoes.
 Now you will never need to tie another shoelace.

 Combining a carbon fibre-reinforced stabiliser cap with a durable, ultralight foam layer, Superfeet Carbon’s distinct biomechanical shape and low-volume design can help improve the fit and feel of tight-fitting athletic footwear.